-- -- Antoinette Batumubwira, Head of Communications, African Development Bank, Tunis - -- Brenda Killen, Head of Aid Effectiveness, OECD - -- Paul Mylrea, Director of Communications, DFID, UK - -- Zaam Ssali N. K., Core Management Team Leader for Communication and Membership, African Community of Practice on MfDR (AfCoP-MfDR) - -- Jamie Drummond, Co-founder and Executive Director, ONE Campaign
+-- Antoinette Batumubwira, Head of Communications, African Development Bank, Tunis

+-- Brenda Killen, Head of Aid Effectiveness, OECD

+-- Paul Mylrea, Director of Communications, DFID, UK

+-- Zaam Ssali N. K., Core Management Team Leader for Communication and Membership, African Community of Practice on MfDR (AfCoP-MfDR)

+- -- Jamie Drummond, Co-founder and Executive Director, ONE Campaign

-12.15-12.45 Q and A
+- 12.15 12.45 Q and A

-12:45 - 13:45 Lunch
+- 12:45 13:45 Lunch

 13:45 - 3:00 III.
-Plenary: Public attitudes on Development
+Plenary: Public attitudes to Development

 This plenary focuses on recent examples of research which gauge public opinion towards development.
-It also aims to address the question of how communicators can monitor the impact of their activities.
+It also aims to address the question of how communicators can monitor the impact of their activities and how they can use market research data to shape their future communications messages.